isomerpages/moe-meridianpri/_the-meridian-experience/Co Curricular Activities/Sports & Games.md

 <details>
   <summary><b>Football</b> <i>(For Boys Only)</i></summary>

-<p align="justify">At the heart of our football team is a strong sense of teamwork.
-We believe that individual talent can only take us so far, but when combined with the collective effort of each player, we can achieve greatness.
-On the field, we move as one unit, supporting and encouraging each other to reach our common goals.
-Our victories are a testament to the power of teamwork, demonstrating that together, we are stronger.</p>
+<p align="justify">At Team Meridian, we believe that greatness is achieved not by individual brilliance alone, but through the collective strength of a united team.
+On the field, we move as one—each player supporting, encouraging, and elevating the others.
+Our victories are a testament to the power of collaboration and shared purpose.</p>

-<p align="justify"> In the face of challenges and setbacks, our team exemplifies resilience.
-The boys understand that the path to success is not always smooth, but it's the ability to bounce back and persevere that defines us.
-Whether trailing in a game or facing tough opponents, our players will show unwavering determination, never giving up until the final whistle.
-Resilience is a mindset that we cultivate within every member of our football family.</p>
+<p align="justify"> Success is not just about winning; it is about how we respond to setbacks.
+Our players embody resilience, bouncing back stronger after every challenge.
+Whether trailing in a match or facing tough opponents, we remain determined, never giving up until the final whistle.
+Resilience is a mindset we cultivate within every member of our football family.</p>

-<p align="justify">Those boys in football CCA are not just athletes; they are ambassadors of sportsmanship, integrity and fair play.
-Our players understand the importance of representing our school with pride and honor.</p>
+<p align="justify">Our players are more than athletes; they are ambassadors of sportsmanship, integrity, and fair play.
+Representing our school with pride and honor, they understand the importance of playing with respect for the game and each other.</p>

 <p align="justify">Join us in celebrating the values that define our football team – a brotherhood built on teamwork, resilience, and responsibility.
 Together, we strive for excellence and aim to leave a lasting legacy that extends far beyond the football field.
 Go Team Meridian!</p>